 When there are indications that an asset may be impaired, the Company is required to estimate the asset's recoverable amount.
 Recoverable amount is the greater of value in use and fair value less costs to sell.
 Determining the value in use requires the Company to estimate expected future cash flows associated with the assets and a suitable discount rate in order to calculate present value.
-No impairments of non-financial assets have been recorded for the years ended June 30, 2012 and 2011, aside from the mineral property disclosed in note 5.
+No impairments of non-financial assets have been recorded for the years ended June 30, 2013 and 2012, aside from the exploration and evaluation assets disclosed in note 5.